medsanup400/Descriptive_analysis_SQL/README.md

 # Descriptive analysis using SQL
 Performing descriptive analysis using SQL codes.
+These are the solutions to the HackerRank SQL Questions.

 **1. MEDIAN:**